 There are several measures in place to minimise the impacts on ETPs species, especially due the FIP that has been developed in Peru.
-Some of these measures are focused on the northern Peru because of the ongoing FIP occurring there, but several of these measures were applied of the whole country, which includes the southern area.

-FishChoice (2019) has summarized measures regarding ETP species:
+Some of the measures are summarized by FishChoice (2019):

 "The national protection and management of ETP species involves marine protected areas around islands and guaneras areas, as well as prohibition on hunting sea lions, and a prohibition on the possession, trade, transport or export of ETP species.
 Various government departments monitor the population status of ETP species.